IIIF/api/source/api/auth/0.9/index.md

 ### 3.3.
 Step 3: User Authenticates

 After receiving the response, the client will have a URL for a login service where the user can authenticate.
-The client _MUST_ present this URL to the user in a separate tab or window with a URL bar, not in an iFrame or otherwise imported into the client user interface, in order to help prevent spoofing attacks.
+The client _MUST_ present the login service to the user by opening the URL in a separate tab or window with a URL bar, not in an iFrame or otherwise imported into the client user interface, in order to help prevent spoofing attacks.

-After the authentication process has taken place, the login service _MUST_ ensure that the client has a cookie that identifies the user and will be visible to the access token service.
+The client has no visibility of or access to the user's interactions with the login service in the separate tab or window.
+If the user successfully authenticates, the login service _MUST_ ensure that the client has a cookie that identifies the user and will be visible to the access token service.
 It _SHOULD_ also contain JavaScript to try and automatically close the tab or window.
 The tab or window closing is the trigger for the client to request the access token for the user.

+(link to implementation note?
+Access to win.closed?)

 ### 3.4.
 Step 4: Obtain Access Token

 The client requests an access token from the access token service.
 If [step 2](#step-2-obtain-client-authorization-code-optional) was performed, the client authorization code _MUST_ also be sent.
+The server _MUST_ detect and evaluate any cookie(s) obtained from the login service, and if present and valid it _MUST_ return an access token.
 The access token _MUST_ be added by the client to all future requests for Description Resources that have the same access token service, by including it in an `Authorization` header.

-The server _MUST_ ensure that the client has a cookie which _MUST_ be included in requests for Content Resources, such as images or video.

-If the access token service responds with an error condition, the client _SHOULD_ allow the user to attempt to login again.
+If the cookie is not present, or is present but invalid for any reason (for example, it represents an expired session), the server _MUST_ return an error message, and the client _SHOULD_ allow the user to attempt to login again.

 ### 3.5.
 Step 5: Re-request Description Resource

 Now with the access token added in the `Authorization` header, the client retries the request for the Description Resource to determine whether the user is now successfully authenticated and authorized.
 Clients _SHOULD_ store the URIs of login services that have been accessed by the user and not prompt the user to login again when they are already authenticated.
+Clients _SHOULD_ make use of the `expiresIn` property from the access token response.

 If there is a logout service described in the Description Resource then the client _SHOULD_ provide a logout link.
 The client _SHOULD_ present this URL to the user in a separate tab or window with a URL bar to help prevent spoofing attacks.